 The Credit Committee is responsible for the implementation of the Bank's lending policy and managing the lending area of the Bank.
 The Credit Valuation Committee is responsible for application of correct classification and impairment guidelines for issued loans.
 Critical situations affecting the liquidity of the Bank are a matter of competence of the Liquidity Crisis Commission which is convened by the Chairman of the Executive Board in case of the triggering situations.

 The overall risk control and prevention measures are planned and developed by the Risk Committee.
 The committee ensures the monitoring of the Bank's risk strategy, promptly alerts the Council on possible activities and steps that must be taken in order to keep to the risk strategy and risk management policy.
-The Audit Committee supervises in general the internal control system of the Bank, overviews efficiency of the internal audit system, and monitors the regulations related to the Bank's financial reporting and the Group's consolidated financial reporting, monitors the process of the statutory audit of the annual financial statements and selection of sworn auditors.
-Risk Committee and Audit Committee are subject to the Council.
+The Nomination Committee ensures creation of professional and competent Executive Board and Council and keeps the Council informed regarding the assessment of the knowledge, skills and experience of the members of the Council and the Executive Board.
+The Nomination Committee, the Council's Risk Committee and internal structural unit - Internal Audit service are subject to the Council.